If you or someone you love was hurt or killed in a DUI accident, it’s important that all responsible parties are held accountable.

 Liability and Seeking Compensation in South Carolina DUI Accident Cases

-In order for victims to see any sort of financial restitution, it’s important that every party responsible is pursued.
+In order for victims to see receive compensation for the harm they have experienced, it’s important that every party responsible is pursued.
 That doesn’t just include the drunk driver, either.
 In South Carolina, there are several cases where other parties may be held accountable for a DUI accident injury or death, including:

 • Bars, restaurants, or other establishments that served (or continued to serve) alcohol to the driver while he or she was noticeably intoxicated can be held liable for a drunk driving accident